amyxu-08/ecommerce/README.md

 ### Major Components and Features

-* Payment & Checkout
-    * This application uses Stripe API to integrate payment forms and allow for flexible modes of payment.
+* User can become sellers
+    * Users can upload and sell their own items on this website as well as explore items being sold by others.
 * BuyFromYou
     * This application uses RESTFul API along with Express to scrape information from a dummyJSON api to display clothing that is available for purchase.
 This is paired with matierial UI's grid system to ensure seamless transition between mobile and desktop view.
 * Cart
     * This application uses FireBase as the DB to store prevelant cart information between sessions so users can efficiently and effectivley shop and proceed to checkout when ready.
+* Payment & Checkout
+    * This application uses Stripe API to integrate payment forms and allow for flexible modes of payment.
 * Email Service
     * The free EmailJS service is used to handle all automated outward communcation with users about their orders.